 The Economy of France

 France ranks in the top ten nations with the highest GDP (PPP- purchase power parity) in the world.
-Though the growth rate of the French economy is considerably slower compared to the other European countries, the population below the poverty line is relatively smaller, and is said to be one of the lowest in the world.
+Though the growth rate of the French economy is considerably slower compared to the other European countries, the population below the poverty line is relatively minor.
+It is said to be one of the lowest in the world.

 The service industry is the highest revenue generating industry in France.
-It generates about three fourths of the national GDP.
+It generates about three-fourths of the national GDP.
 The different types of potential service industries are: hospitality, finance, insurance, legal, logistics and other similar business service industries.

 Secondly, though France doesn’t have oil reserves of its own, it does have a strong base of nuclear power generators that provides the necessary energy required to drive its industry.
 Almost 80% of the total electricity requirement is fulfilled by the nuclear power generation plants.

 The main importing countries of these products from France are other neighboring nations in European Union and those in the African continent.
 Regardless of these positive aspects, the agriculture industry contributes less than 5% towards the GDP.

 The Economic History of France

 The only large city in France was Paris.
 The main cash crops were saffron, olives, wine grapes and cider apples.
 Though agriculture was the prime mode of revenue generation, yields were quite low compared to those of the modern age due to the use of older methods of agriculture.
 This was an increasing challenge in that situation as the population was growing day by day.

-French ports”like Rouen, Marseille, La Rochelle, Saint Malo and Toulon”were the other major source of revenue.
+French ports”like Rouen, Marseille, La Rochelle, Saint-Malo, and Toulon”were the other major source of revenue.
 Several goods from France were exported through these ports, while others were imported and sold in domestic markets.
 This is how successful trading businesses helped to bolster the economy throughout the economic history of France.

-Along with economic reforms, King Henry IV also invested in the development of infrastructures that included roads for better transportation and canals for irrigating lands in order to increase agricultural produce.
-Due to these developments, the economy of France grew stronger because of increased trade and agriculture.
+Along with economic reforms, King Henry IV also invested in the development of infrastructures that included roads for better transportation and canals for irrigating lands in order to increase agricultural production.
+Due to these developments, the economy of France grew more potent because of increased trade and agriculture.
 After this period, the economic history of France took a downward trend and improved only after the first quarter of the eighteenth century.

 From the year 1730, France started gaining better output from the introduction of new techniques in agriculture.
-These included the use of fertilizers for boosting of crop production and the inclusion of new types of crops in such a manner that there were multiple crops grown in different intervals covering the total span of a year.
+These included the use of fertilizers for boosting crop production and the inclusion of new types of crops in such a manner that there were multiple crops grown in different intervals covering the total span of a year.